-There is a pressure on the increased cost of fleet leases of £116k is offset by a saving on the current cost of fuel being lower than anticipated of £243k.
+There is a pressure on the increased cost of fleet leases of £116k, which is offset by a saving on the current cost of fuel being lower than anticipated by £266k, which results in an overall saving of £150k.

-- 4) The pressure within Supplies and Services relates to the purchase of equipment and tools for Grounds Maintenance (£73k). - 5) The saving of £59k predominately relates to a £44k management fee saving for business centres operated by the council, there are other minor net variations of £15k. - 6) The main income sources are Rent and Leases (£17.217m), Parking Income (£1.680m) and various other forms of income amounting to £2.967m.
+- 4) The pressure of £204k within Supplies and Services relates to the purchase of equipment and tools for Grounds Maintenance (£54k), the maintenance of play equipment (£75k) and carbon reduction initiatives for electric vehicle charge points (£75k). - 5) The saving of £66k predominately relates to a £44k management fee saving for business centres operated by the council, with other minor favourable variations of £22k.

+6) The main income sources are Rent and Leases (£17.217m), Parking Income (£1.680m) and various other forms of income amounting to £2.967m.

-There is a pressure of £124k relating to Grant income that the Council had budgeted to receive to fund posts for projects such as Corby Town Funds.
+There is a pressure of £123k relating to external income that the Council had budgeted to receive to fund posts for projects such as Corby Town Funds.
+This pressure is offset by additional grant funding received for tree maintenance within Environment Services of £116k and additional income from rent reviews of £75k.
+There are other minor favourable variances amounting to £20k.

-7) Other minor net pressures amount to £41k.
+7) Other minor net pressures amount to £44k.